 In October 2003, Armenia ratified the Stockholm Convention -- a global treaty to protect human health and the environment from highly dangerous chemicals.
 To help Armenia in implementing the Convention, the EU-funded project is focused on assisting rural communities to implement sustainable agriculture by offering technical solutions to eliminate contamination of several hotspots by obsolete toxic pesticides (including POPs).

 Jindrich Petrlik from the Arnika Toxics and Waste Programme presented the results of analysis of 57 samples of air, soil and other solid matrices obtained at the following five sites suspected to be POPs hot-spots: one pesticide burial site (Nubarashen), three former pesticide storage sites (Jrarat, Echmiadzin and Masis) and one dumpsite containing copper production waste (Alaverdi).
 An inspection on the state and possible risk receivers at the sites as well as the level of food chain contamination was conducted, too.
-“Analyses have found DDT at sites where obsolete pesticides were stored, and most serious finding was old stocks of DDT in Jrarat.
-DDT and other pesticides as well as dioxins were found also in food sampled,” informed Petrlik.
+“Analyses have found DDT at sites where obsolete pesticides were stored, and the most serious finding was old stocks of DDT in Jrarat.
+DDT, other pesticides, and dioxins were found also in food sampled,” informed Petrlik.

 The European Union is the major donor of the “Scaling up Experience in Improvement of Chemical Safety to Contribute to Poverty Reduction in Rural Armenia” project.
 Other supporters at various stages included the Global Environmental Facility through UNDP, Global Greengrants Fund, International POPs Elimination Network, Women in Europe for a Common Future (WECF) and the Czech Development Agency.
 The Conference is organised with partial support from the OSCE Office in Yerevan.